parthiv011/agentic-ai/notes.md

 1. Incomplete/messy data
 2. Inacurrate Retrieval from the vector db
 3. Mainly depends on how the question is framed/asked (doesnt really work for complex questions)
+4. doesnt study from the history of the chat

 How to improve this
 1. Better parsing of data